Students with US Citizenship

 - Entry to Other Countries

 - For entry into another country, please consult the following Web sites to verify whether a visa is required: Foreign Consular Offices in the US and/or Foreign Embassies of Washington D.C.
 If traveling to Canada or Mexico, please contact those embassies well in advance to find out the requirements.
-You may also contact the U.S. embassy in Canada (list of embassies) or Mexico (list of embassies).
+You may also contact the U.S. embassy in Canada (list of embassies) or Mexico.
 If you are going to Canada or Mexico in regard to your U.S. visa you will need an appointment.

 Airline Security and Laptop Precautions